Alfresco/docs-alfresco/process-automation/latest/model/processes/index.md

 When variables are not mapped, there is no transfer of data between process variables and other models within the process.

 For example, if **Don't map variables** is selected for a user task in a process then none of the form fields will be populated with values from earlier within the process instance.
-Simliarly, when the form is completed none of the values entered by the user can be reused later in the process, such as within a decision table.
+Similarly, when the form is completed none of the values entered by the user can be reused later in the process, such as within a decision table.

 {% endcapture %}
 {% capture map %}